-- consider an ideal church to be one run solely by men so that the women would be free to remain silent
+- consider an ideal church to be one led and run solely by men so that the women would be free to remain silent

 - view my husband as my priest, prophet, and king–essentially a mediator between myself and God (though I never would have said that!)

-- advise people who told me that the methods in To Train Up A Child weren’t working for their kid, “You’re not spanking hard enough.
-Light spankings will only make them mad, not submissive” and give them a plumbing supply line because I thought it was more effective than a wooden spoon
+- advise people who told me that the methods in To Train Up A Child weren’t working for their child, “You’re not spanking hard enough.
+Light spankings will only make them mad, not submissive!” and give them a plumbing supply line because I thought it was more effective than a wooden spoon

 - be critical of teenage girls or women who wanted to work outside the home, believing this made them a helpmeet to a man other than their father or husband